Song to the Auspicious Cloud

-The Song to the Auspicious Cloud (卿雲歌 (Qīng Yún Gē, Auspicious Cloud Song)) was the title of two historical national anthems of the Republic of China.
+The Song to the Auspicious Cloud (卿雲歌 (Qīngyúngē, Auspicious cloud song)) was the title of two historical national anthems of the Republic of China.
 The first version was composed in 1896 by Jean Hautstont, a Belgian composer and esperantist, and was in use from 1913 to 1915 as a provisional anthem.
 The second version, composed by Xiao Youmei, was in use from 1921 to 1928 as an official national anthem.
-The lyrics of both songs were based on Commentary of Shang Shu (尚書大傳) written by Fu Sheng in 200–100 BCE.
+The lyrics of both songs were based on the Commentary of Shang Shu (尚書大傳) written by Fu Sheng in 200–100 BCE.

 History

-The lyrics of the two versions of the Song to the Auspicious Cloud were based on a song written in Commentary of Shang Shu, which was said to have been sung by the ancient Chinese Emperor Shun, when he passed on the throne to Yu the Great.
+The lyrics of the two versions of the Song to the Auspicious Cloud were based on a song recorded in the Commentary of Shang Shu, which was said to have been sung by the ancient Emperor Shun upon his abdication in favor of Yu the Great.
 Its original lyrics in classical Chinese were: